Pompilio Maria Pirrotti

 Pompilio Maria Pirrotti (29 September 1710 – 15 July 1766), born Domenico Michele Giovan Battista, was an Italian Roman Catholic priest and a professed member of the Piarists.
 He operated across the Kingdom of Naples as a teacher and as a preacher and he received widespread criticism from detractors that led to his immediate expulsion from the kingdom at the behest of the King.
 He was later readmitted into the kingdom after public pressure.

 Pirrotti assumed the name of Pompilio Maria of Saint Nicholas upon becoming a professed member of the order and assumed his deceased brother's name (Pompilio Maria) when he commenced his novitiate.

 In 1890, Pope Leo XIII beatified him and Pope Pius XI proclaimed him to be a saint of the Roman Catholic Church on 19 March 1934.
+For his tireless work with the children of central Italy he is known as the “Apostle of the Abruzzi”.

 Life

-Domenico Michele Giovan Battista Pirrotti was born on 29 September 1710 as the sixth of eleven children to the nobleman Girolamo Pirrotti and Orsola Bozzuti - his father was a Doctor of Law.
-One brother was named Pompilio Maria Pirrotti.
-He was baptized the following 30 September.
+Domenico Michele Giovan Battista Pirrotti was born in Montecalvo, Italy on 29 September 1710, the sixth of eleven children to the nobleman Girolamo Pirrotti and his wife Orsola Bozzuti - Girolamo was a Doctor of Law.
+Domenico was baptized the next day.

-Despite the opposition of his parents when he was sixteen, he consulted with his confessor on his religious vocation and fled his parents' home.
-He travelled to Benevento in order to pursue a path in a religious order.
+Despite the opposition of his parents, when he was sixteen he consulted with his confessor on his religious vocation and fled his parents' home.
+He traveled to Benevento in order to pursue a path in a religious order.
 His father wrote to him a moving letter explaining his position on the matter and asking for his son's forgiveness; Girolamo also gave Pirrotti his blessing for his son's future.

-At the age of eighteen, he entered the Piarist order and assumed the name of "Pompilio Maria" in honor of his dead brother of that same name.
+At the age of eighteen, he entered the Piarist order and assumed the name of "Pompilio Maria" in honor of his deceased brother of that name.
 The name 'Pompilio' derives from the Medieval Latin 'Pompilius,' meaning 'fifth born'.
-Perhaps the most famous person with that name was Numa Pompilius, who was the legendary second King of Rome, succeeding Romulus.
-After entering the order, Pompilio toured various Italian regions close to his hometown during his religious formation.
-He assumed the habit in the novitiate of Santa Maria di Caravaggio in Naples on 2 February 1727, and at the end of the first year of his novitiate, obtained a special dispensation allowing for him not to proceed into the second; he made his solemn profession on 25 March 1728 in Brindisi, and it was then that he changed his name to that of "Pompilio Maria of Saint Nicholas".
+During his religious formation, Pompilio toured various Italian regions close to his hometown.
+He assumed the habit in the novitiate of Santa Maria di Caravaggio in Naples on 2 February 1727, and at the end of the first year of his novitiate, obtained a special dispensation allowing him not to proceed to the second; he made his solemn profession on 25 March 1728 in Brindisi and it was then that he changed his name to that of "Pompilio Maria of Saint Nicholas".